 Choosing a new carpet is a massive decision, and it’s vitally important to get things right before you make your purchase.
 There are different needs to consider, depending on your household.
 For example, someone who lives alone can probably get away with lush, thick-pile carpets, whereas a busy household with children and pets needs to be a little more careful, as it is so easy to ruin a carpet.

 Given that carpet is such a major investment for your home, it’s vital to get all the information possible before you spend a cent.
-In this guide, we’re going to take you through everything you need to know about StainMaster carpets, who are one of the leading names in the carpet industry and provide durable, hard-wearing carpets in a range of different fibers and styles.
+In this guide, we’re going to take you through everything you need to know about StainMaster carpets, which are one of the leading names in the carpet industry and provide durable, hard-wearing carpets in a range of different fibers and styles.

 StainMaster Carpets – The Basics